- See also

 GridLimit: Defines xy-limits for output grid/raster datasets.
 The limit coordinates specified by left/lower/right/upper either refer to pixel centers (default) or corners, and may optionally get rounded to multiples of the grid size.

-Value representing an undefined value in the output raster model
+Value representing an undefined value in the output grid model.

 Remarks: default=automatic